 But the future finally arrives, although it might fall short of expectations.
 In June, after a strong devaluation of the local currency, mortgage interest rates increase sharply, restricting people’s access to them.
 What happens with the plan?
 Is it implemented without any changes, or a new planning process starts in order to adjust it, which will take around two or three months?

 Organizations following the traditional model concentrate their planning efforts on a specific time of the year, which can last about two or three months.
 The company’s senior management tends to devote considerable time and resources to this process.
 Even more, there is an extra effort placed on setting the goals from the top down and in delimiting the course of the company for the following year.

-However, companies are part of a reality and they need to find the way to quickly adapt to it.
+However, companies are part of a reality, and they need to find a way to quickly adapt to it.
 These are some of the situations that pose a challenge to the traditional planning model:

-- The demands of the context, such as technological innovations, new business models or drastic changes on consumption levels and patterns, are rarely synchronized with the company’s planning calendar.
+- The demands of the context, such as technological innovations, new business models or drastic changes in consumption levels and patterns, are rarely synchronized with the company’s planning calendar.

 - The risk of obsolescence -the different plans or initiatives can become obsolete only within a few months of being established, since variables can differ drastically from the projections.

 What happens if only a few months after the plan was established those initiatives or goals become obsolete?
 Was it worth the effort?
 How can we adapt to these changes?
 Should we stick to the established plan?

 In order to respond effectively to these challenges, different companies have over the last years migrated towards a different planning model, called Continuous Planning.